 Microsoft Defender.
 The epochal product that appeared together with a breakthrough Windows version – Vista1.
-Through the years, it was known as a useless tool that is not able to protect your system even from the simplest viruses.
-Times have changed, old problems are gone.
+Through the years, it has been known as a useless tool that cannot protect your system even from the simplest viruses.
+Times have changed, and old problems are gone.
 But the Defender is still a non-grata for its users.
 Why?
 Let’s figure that out.

 Is Microsoft Defender necessary?

 I don’t want to touch the dark past of the Defender.
-In fact, if you can even imagine the worst period for any software product – here it is.
-In any other company, if the product has such a bad image, it will likely just be discontinued.
+It is the worst imaginable period for any product, in any company.
+If one has such a bad image, it will likely just be discontinued in any other company.
 However, Microsoft stood at the need for an integrated security tool for their operating system.
 And they finally made one that looks like something normal and usable.
 But, unfortunately, it only looks like.

 What’s wrong with the Microsoft Defender?

 Another bug that caused me to curse the Defender is the hanging detections.
 When you press “Remove” while choosing the action for a certain threat, there is a chance that the program will do nothing.
-Again – you click “Remove”, Defender asks your allowance through UAC – and nothing happens.
+Again – you click “Remove”, and Defender asks for your allowance through UAC – and nothing happens.
 You keep spectating malware in Microsoft Defender Security Center, and not only there.
-The detected virus files remain in their directory, and thank you Gates that the detected malware is at least blocked.
+The detected virus files remain in their directory, and thank you, Gates, that the detected malware is at least blocked.

 Ratings and awards – why so comic?

 Giving the Microsoft Defender the awards for the best protection rates sounds like a joke.
-It is literally like giving the plane the award of the fastest on the planet when it is not even able to take off the ground.
-I am not in doubt about the AV-TEST legitimacy, but they likely have something different with normal users.
+It is literally like giving the plane the award of the fastest on the planet when it cannot even take off the ground.
+I am not in doubt about the AV-TEST legitimacy, but they likely have something different from normal users.
 Is this “something” hidden in the PC configuration, or is Microsoft supplying them with a special version of Defender – who knows?
-But the fact is that neither I nor my colleagues can approve these 6/6/6 ratings – just because the program does not work.
-And that forces to just disable Microsoft Defender – without any attempts to fix its bugs.
+But the fact is that my colleagues nor I can approve these 6/6/6 ratings – just because the program does not work.
+And that forces to disable Microsoft Defender – without any attempts to fix its bugs.

 Is Windows Defender any good?

 Yes.
-Despite the slop tub I poured on this security tool, it has positive things.
-With the help of money and might Microsoft has, this antivirus tool can boast of amazing detection capabilities.
+Despite the slop tub, I poured on this security tool.
+It has positive things.
+With the help of money and Microsoft’s might, this antivirus tool can boast amazing detection capabilities.
 And it is great in both heuristic directions, classical “detection”, and neural network scanning.
-Offline scans in Microsoft Defender also allow to clean the computer without the risks of counteraction from malware.
-For large corporations, Microsoft offers some extended setups for their security solution – and in Windows 11 they were generally included into the Defender.
-Overall, in the newest OS version it has a lot of really useful and unique features.
+Offline scans in Microsoft Defender also allow for cleaning the computer without the risks of counteraction from malware.
+For large corporations, Microsoft offers some extended setups for their security solution – and in Windows 11, they were generally included in the Defender.
+Overall, the newest OS version has a lot of handy and unique features.

 While working in the background, it does not show any of the mentioned bugs (despite removal issues).
-In the 21H2 update, it received a heavy optimization patch that made it less greedy to your system’s resources.
-Overall, Microsoft tries to make their brainchild better, but it is definitely not as easy as it looks.
+In the 21H2 update, it received a heavy optimization patch that made it less greedy for your system’s resources.
+Overall, Microsoft tries to make its brainchild better, but it is not as easy as it looks.
 Implementing some radical changes is reasonable for Windows 11, where the computers are generally newer.
 But what to do with Windows 10, which remains an enterprise standard?
 And how to deliver this update to thousands of deeply outdated devices that still run Windows 10?
-These questions are likely one of the major headaches in the technological giant office.
+These questions are likely one of the major headaches in the giant technological office.

 Is Microsoft Defender worth using?

-I think everyone must make a conclusion by themself, based on what I have said above.
-Despite the pros and cons of this program, you need also take into account your own skills.
+I think everyone must conclude by themself, based on what I have said above.
+Despite the pros and cons of this program, you need also to consider your skills.
 For users who are familiar with cybersecurity, who know how malware can be injected and how to determine the fraudulent page, Defender will be enough.
-It is not possible to do a lot – but that will be enough for you.
+It is impossible to do a lot – but that will be enough for you.
 Useful tricks this program gives in Windows 11 will make your experience even better.
-Nonetheless, if you don’t want to have even this thing – just google how to turn off Microsoft Defender.
+Nonetheless, if you don’t want to have even this thing – google how to turn off Microsoft Defender.

-If you are not certain about your knowledge in cybersecurity, it is better to have an additional security tool.
-Obviously, each user has their own needs, and it is almost impossible to name the tool which will fit anyone.
+If you are not sure about your knowledge of cybersecurity, it is better to have an additional security tool.
+Each user has their own needs, and it is almost impossible to name the device which will fit anyone.
 But as a basic program that does its job well, I can recommend you GridinSoft Anti-Malware.
 This program does not take a lot of your system resources, can be adjusted flexibly for your needs, and costs pretty reasonable money.

 User Review( votes)